slightlyoutofphase/staticvec/README.md

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

+**Known issues:** Incremental linking is, currently, an acknowledged cause of "internal compiler errors" when used in conjunction with const generics.
+If you encounter any while trying to use this crate, there's a relatively good chance they can be worked around by setting `incremental = false` for the relevant build profile in your `Cargo.toml`.

 A basic usage example:

 ```rust